WEDO: Executive Director

 Alexandria Gordon

-Prior to WEDO, she worked as an advocate and facilitator with youth from around the world on a range of topics from public health to youth leadership.
-She worked on the USAID-funded: YouthPower2: Learning and Evaluation project and served as an Adolescent Health Peace Corps Volunteer in Lesotho, honing in skills of project management, implementation, and event coordination.
+Prior to WEDO, they worked as an advocate and facilitator with youth from around the world on a range of topics from public health to youth leadership.
+They worked on the USAID-funded: YouthPower2: Learning and Evaluation project and served as an Adolescent Health Peace Corps Volunteer in Lesotho, honing in skills of project management, locally led implementation.
+Alex holds a Bachelor of Arts degree in Political Science with a concentration in International Relations from the College of Wooster, with focused undergraduate research on state-sanctioned violence and human rights atrocities.

-WEDO: Senior Global Policy Lead
+WEDO: Director, Policy

 Mwanahamisi Singano